From approximately 2009 -2011 the Wrestling Press was a free magazine that kept wrestling fans up to date on all the latest news.

 On dogs: Steve is found to be a dog lover.
 As of 2009 Steve and his fourth wife, Kristin, are happily living together with their three pet dogs.
-Pictures of Steve with his dogs show show a proud animal lover whose four footed friends seem to have the run of the house.
-Steve might want to consider an investment in at least three circular dog beds.
-Steve and Kristin, it's fairly easy to introduce a dog to their new bed by using positive reinforcement.
+Pictures of Steve with his dogs show show a proud animal lover whose four footed friends seem to have the run of the house, and were well cared for, but they did not have proper dog beds, just heaps of old blankets.
+But mostly the dogs slept in their bed, something I know Kristin wanted to change.
+Steve might want to consider an investment in at least three new circular dog beds and I encouraged him to splurge, pointing him to some gorgeous luxury beds by GoodNightDog.
+Steve and Kristin were concerned about getting the dogs acclimated to their new designer beds, but, it's fairly easy to introduce a dog to their new bed by using positive reinforcement.
 Hiding some healthy dog treats inside, cuddling with your pet on the new dog bed, or perhaps giving them a new bone to chew when they are lying on their bed are all supportive experiences that will help persuade your canine that the new dog bed really does belong to them.
-Take back you r own bed and give your fuzzies a bed of their own!
+Take back your own bed and give your fuzzies a bed of their own!

 We also have interviews with TNA Champ Bobby Roode and Japanese sensation Dick Togo.
 As well as many other original features, such as; Survivor Series, the forgotten PPV – Home Town Pride (how lack of territories have killed the fans passion) – Star Ratings debate – Super Dragon – DG:UK – First ever SMASH champion (Exlusive!) – and much, much more.

 TWP MAGAZINE: Chris Masters Interview